MartinBulla/RWLE_predation_timing/README.md

 ### **Folders and files**

 [Data](Data/): all data used in the analyses
-- READ_ME.txt - column definitions for each of the three datasets
+- READ_ME.txt - column definitions for each of the four datasets
 - nests_data.txt - information on each nest used in the paper
 - logger_data.txt - information about each logger placed on each nest
 - temperatures.txt - ground temperature measurements based on all ground temperature recordings (next to the nests) from the given hour in the whole study area.